 When your child enters our school, he/she will be exposed to a variety of cultural and religious experiences.
 Students are encouraged to ask questions, work together and develop a strong Jewish Identity as they gain knowledge of Tefillah (prayer), Torah, Jewish history, holidays, the centrality of mitzvot (sacred obligations) to Judaism, and conversational Hebrew.

 Our curriculum includes:

-Hebrew – At each grade level, our Hebrew curriculum offers the following components: decoding, the study of prayers and blessings, and spoken modern Hebrew.
+Hebrew – At each grade level, our Hebrew curriculum offers the following components: decoding, the study of prayers and blessings, and spoken Modern Hebrew.
 We draw from a variety of Behrman House and Tora Aura textbooks and resources.
+To supplement our curriculum, we are adding a NEW program called Hebrew through Movement, a language acquisition strategy in which students learn Hebrew by hearing and responding to Hebrew Commands.
 Our teacher’s incorporate their expertise and creativity to bring each lesson to life through a combination of games and music, as well as multi-sensory and multidisciplinary techniques.

 Judaica – A broad variety of subjects are explored from Gan through Kitah Zayin (Kindergarten through 7th grade).
 There are four major foci upon which each year’s curriculum is based:

 - Torah, Tanakh (Bible), and post Biblical Texts